Heath Shuler: Early life

 Shuler was born in Bryson City, North Carolina, a small town in the Great Smoky Mountains near the Tennessee border.
 His father was a mail carrier and his mother a homemaker and volunteer with the Swain County Youth Association; he has a younger brother, Benjie.

 Shuler's athletic career began at Swain County High School in Bryson City.
-A standout quarterback who led his team to three state championships, he was named as the North Carolina High School Player of the Year.
+A standout quarterback who led his team to three NCHSAA 1A state championships, he was named as the North Carolina High School Player of the Year.
 He attracted scout attention and accepted an athletic scholarship to the University of Tennessee in 1990.

-College career
+College football career

 Under head coaches Johnny Majors and Phillip Fulmer, Shuler gained national attention as one of the SEC's top quarterbacks.
 After a limited role in the 1991 season behind quarterback Andy Kelly, he became a prolific passer.
 In the 1992 season, he passed for 1,712 passing yards, ten touchdowns, and four interceptions as Tennessee finished with a 9–3 record.
 The next season, he finished with 2,354 passing yards, 25 touchdowns, and eight interceptions as Tennessee finished with a 9–2–1 record.
 He held nearly all Volunteer passing records by the end of his collegiate career; most were subsequently eclipsed by Peyton Manning.
 In 1993, Shuler was the Southeastern Conference (SEC) player of the year and came in second behind Florida State quarterback Charlie Ward in the voting for the Heisman Trophy.